UEFI: PEI – Pre-EFI Initialization

-The second stage of UEFI boot consists of a dependency-aware dispatcher that loads and runs PEI modules (PEIMs) to handle early hardware initialization tasks such as main memory initialization and firmware recovery operations.
-Additionally, it is responsible for discovery of the current boot mode and handling many ACPI S0ix/ACPI S3 operations.
-In the case of ACPI S0ix/ACPI S3 resume, it is responsible for restoring many hardware registers to a pre-sleep state.
-PEI also uses CPU cache as RAM.
+The second stage of UEFI boot consists of a dependency-aware dispatcher that loads and runs PEI modules (PEIMs) to handle early hardware initialization tasks such as main memory initialization (initialize memory controller and DRAM) and firmware recovery operations.
+Additionally, it is responsible for discovery of the current boot mode and handling many ACPI S3 operations.
+In the case of ACPI S3 resume, it is responsible for restoring many hardware registers to a pre-sleep state.
+PEI also uses CAR.
+Initialization at this stage involves creating data structures in memory and establishing default values within these structures.

+This stage has several components including PEI foundation, PEIMs and PPI.
+Due less resources available in this stage, this stage must be minimal and do minimal preparations for the next stage, DXE, Which is more richer.

+PEI Foundation

+After SEC phase hand off, platform responsibility is taken by PEI Foundation.
+Its responsibilities are: